 All undergraduate students at BW pursue a course of study sufficiently varied to acquaint them with a broad spectrum of knowledge and to provide them a strong foundation in core academic skills.
 The knowledge and skills that students utilize and develop through their core courses are essential to their success in academic work as well as in their personal and professional lives.
 The core requirements include course work in the following areas: foundation courses in Mathematics, English Composition, and First-Year Experience (FYE 100); perspectives courses in the Humanities, Social Sciences and Natural Sciences; wellness courses in Health and Physical Education; extension courses in writing and quantitative reasoning; International coursework or experiences; and coursework in Diversity Studies.
-Completion of a minor adds depth in a particular area of study, to balance the breadth provided by distribution requirements across the Liberal Arts and Sciences.
+Each core course provides an opportunity for students to develop their knowledge in at least one of the following areas: effective communication; application of complex thinking skills; human behaviors, cultures, and the natural world; how to contribute to the common good and employ ethical reasoning; behaviors that promote lifelong health and wellness; as well as develop depth in an academic area outside of their major.